The silent killer increases your risk of stroke and dementia. Here's how to control it

 But many people with hypertension don't get enough reduction with current medications, and University of Pennsylvania's Cohen says there's a lot of interest in a new class of medication that works by targeting the hormone aldosterone, which helps regulate fluid and sodium in the body.
 Too much of the hormone is one cause of high blood pressure.
 The drug is not yet on the market, but new study results could pave the way for a new treatment option.

-"In hypertension, we haven't seen anything new that's effective since the nineties," Cohen says.
+"In hypertension, we haven't seen anything new that's effective since the '90s," Cohen says.
 So another tool in the toolkit for treatment could be beneficial, she says.

-A study published in the New England Journal of Medicine found the aldosterone blocking drug, known as baxdrostat, was effective in lowering blood pressure in many people who have difficulty controlling their hypertension.
+A study published in the New England Journal of Medicine found that the aldosterone-blocking drug known as baxdrostat was effective in lowering blood pressure in many people who have difficulty controlling their hypertension.

 Copyright 2025 NPR